Skip to main content

 • “Highly customizable, making the game easily replayable without getting bored.”

-• “The music is quite good, really, and during the loading screens, you get to watch scenes from the Russian movie '9th Company'.”
+• “The music is quite good, really, and during the loading screen, you get to watch a scene from the Russian movie '9th Company.'”

 The humor in the game is highlighted by a notable typo in the main menu, which adds a lighthearted touch to the overall experience.

-• “There's a funny typo in the main menu (see screenshot below).”
+• “There's a funny typo in the main menu that had me laughing out loud.”

-Players have mixed feelings about the grinding aspect of troop management; while some find the constant vigilance over troop movements tedious, others appreciate the strategic depth it adds, as it keeps them engaged and alert to potential enemy threats.
+Players have mixed feelings about the grinding aspect of troop management; while some find the constant vigilance required for troop movements tedious, others appreciate the strategic depth it adds, as it keeps them engaged and alert to potential enemy threats.

 • “Grinding in this game feels like an endless chore, with little reward for the time invested.”